 Long Term Disability

 Long Term Disability (LTD) provides a monthly benefit if you are unable to perform your regular job (during the first two years of your disability) or any reasonable job (after two years of disability) due to illness or injury.
+NRSA, Dept. of Ed., and visiting postdoctoral trainees are eligible for the Postdoctoral Trainee LTD plan.
 Find relevant documents in the links below:

 - Summary Plan Description

 - NMG Faculty Physician LTD Certificate of Coverage

 - Employees must be absent from work for six months of continuous disability and file an LTD claim before the receiving the benefit.

 - The Core plan provides 50% of an employee's last working University salary up to a maximum benefit of $11,500 per month.

 - The Buy-up plan provides 60% of an employee's last working University salary up to a maximum benefit of $13,800 per month.
 It also allows for a benefit up to 70% with all sources, including Social Security Disability Income (SSDI).